Overbrushing Your Teeth: Is it Possible?

 Often with aggressive brushers, teeth will be wiped without thought and with an unnecessary amount of force to keep up the pace.
 But being in a rush is nothing but a deterrent for living your life to its healthiest.
 Brushing and flossing require your concentration.
 If not, you are likely to miss teeth, hard to reach places, and even potentially damage your gums due to carelessness.

 While this habit might only occur once in a blue moon for you, for far too many it is almost a daily occurrence.
-When this occurs, plaque and tartar have plenty of time to compound itself, leading to further degradation of your teeth and gums.
+When this occurs, plaque and tartar have plenty of time to compound themselves, leading to further degradation of your teeth and gums.

 With decades worth of research and a civilizations thirst for inventing useful products, our world has luckily never taken part in as much dental hygiene as it does today.